 Computer Systems Analysts

 Single moms interested in both technology and business should consider a career in computer systems analysis.
-Also known as systems architects, computer systems analysts work on behalf of businesses to improve the effectiveness and efficiency of their computer systems and processes.
+Also known as systems architects, systems analysts work on behalf of businesses to improve the effectiveness and efficiency of their systems and processes.
 Jobs in this field are growing steadily, according to the Bureau of Labor Statistics (BLS), and they’re well-paid too.
-On average, computer systems analysts make nearly $94,000 annually.
+On average, systems analysts make nearly $94,000 annually.

 Database Administrators and Architects

 In the age of big data, single moms looking to go back to school can take advantage of the increased demand for database administrators and architects.
 These IT professionals work to develop and/or manage databases on behalf of businesses and organizations.
-The average pay for this occupation is very nearly six figures per year, making database administration easily one of the best online degrees for moms in terms of earning potential.
+The average pay for this occupation is very nearly six figures per year, making database administration easily one of the best jobs for moms in terms of earning potential.

 Information Security Analysts